amosccchang1018/playwright-automation-framework/readme.md

 ## Future Testing Plans and Infrastructure Recommendations

 ---

+* Complete the Jenkins configuration.
+Approximately 80% of the settings have already been established, as referenced in files with the suffix **"-Jenkins"**.

 * Utilize tools like Confluence and Jira for better project management.
 * Finalize the infrastructure framework.